-This practice recommends forming a voluntary buyout program by local entities to assist in the reduction of flood damage within certain areas of the floodplain.
+This practice recommends forming a voluntary buyout program by local entities to assist in reducing flood damage within certain areas of the floodplain.
 Implementing the program would help improve coastal resiliency and reduce repetitive flood damage.

 Long-Term Operation and Maintenance Planning of Drainage Infrastructure